 3. Use Pre- and Post-Color Treatments

 Consider using a pre-color treatment to prepare your hair before applying dye.
-These products help protect the hair cuticle and reduce potential damage.
+These products help protect hair from dye by strengthening the hair cuticle and reducing the risk of long-term hair dye damage.

 4. Maintain Consistent Hydration

 Hair coloring tends to dehydrate strands, leaving them dry and prone to breakage.
-Keep your hair hydrated by using deep conditioners and hair masks regularly.
+Keeping your hair hydrated is key to preventing hair dye damage and maintaining strong, healthy strands after coloring.

 Drinking enough water also supports overall hydration, benefiting your hair from the inside out.